ranjanistic/knotters/CONTRIBUTING.md

 The main models here are FreeProject (Quick project), Project (verified project), CoreProject (core project).
 They are used to hold records of the [three categories of projects](https://knotters.org/projects/create/) we have on platform for each user.

+There are three kinds of projects allowed on platform

+- Quick Project (code name FreeProject, theme positive): Can be created by anyone, doesn't require any moderation.
+- Verified Project (code name Project, theme accent): Can be requested by anyone, requires moderation from an auto assigned moderator (organizations can limit auto assigning to their own moderators)
+- Core Project (code name CoreProject, theme vibrant): Can be requested by organizations only, requires moderation from an auto assigned moderator, or a specific moderator, or a moderator from organisation itself.

 This section also listens to the contribution events of users from linked GitHub repositories via webhooks and [our own knottersbot](https://github.com/marketplace/knotters-bot), to allot XPs to users based on the same.

 Apart from all this, other things like project admiration, posting snapshots, linking assets, and relevant project related logic is contained and expected to be contained in this module only.

 #### [`compete/`](compete/)

+This module serves the purpose of handling request related to competitions, including but not limited to, participating in a competition, result declaration, certificate allotment and claiming points from a competition.

+The main models here are competition submission result.
+Other models are related to these models for their own specific purposes, related to competitions section of platform.

+Competitions can only be created by organizations (managements).
+Each competition has a moderator, judges, and participants.
+Moderator and judges are alloted by creators of competitions.

+The logic for calculating final scores, points from judgement, generating certificates, and all things related to competitions is contained and expected to be contained in this module.

 #### [`moderation/`](moderation/)

+This module serves the purpose of handling everything related to moderation.

+Allotting allotting a moderator project, moderator to take action on a project or a competition and other kind of moderation related logic is contained and expected to be contained in this module.

+Moderator can accept/skip/reject a verified or core project, moderate submission

 #### [`management/`](management/)

+This module serves the purpose of handling everything related to organisations, including but not limited to, managing people, promoting or demoting mentors and moderators, creating and managing competitions, declaring results of a competition and allotting certificates.

+Organisations can also manage topics, categories and tags created by them or their people, plus they can also create new ones.

+Any logic for any organization related feature is contained and expected to be contained in this module only.

+--

 There are, as a matter of fact, other folders as well which are not essential application modules like previous ones, but are crucial their own purposes, explained following